-Pixeltruppen consists of three established "Web" musicians: Anis (composition, vocals), Javolenus (composition, guitar, vocals), Karstenholymoly (arrangements, composition, production, synths).
-Inspired by early European music, and influenced by electronic pioneers Kraftwerk, Pixeltruppen create their sound via Analog synths augmented by dance beats, guitar improvization, and vocals.
+Pixeltruppen consists of three established "Web" musicians: Anis (composition, vocals), Christopher (composition, guitar, vocals), Karstenholymoly (arrangements, composition, production, synths).
+Inspired by early European music, and Influenced by electronic pioneers Kraftwerk, pixels troops create Their sound via analog synths augmented by dance beats, guitar improvization, and vocals.

-Pixeltruppen really began as a collaboration between Myself (Javolenus)
+Pixeltruppen really started as a collaboration in between

-and Karsten (Keyboards).
-The early tracks (for example "Orfeo", "A Secret Love", and "Debt Is For Life”) were experiments with a Renaissance-music vibe -- basically, seeing what could be done
+Myself (Christopher) and Karsten (keyboards).
+The early tracks (for example "Orfeo", "A Secret Love", and "Debt Is For Life") werewolf experiments with a Renaissance-music vibe - of

-The thing about Pixeltruppen is that we're a "virtual band" who only
+The thing about Pixeltruppen is we're a "virtual band" who

 The other thing about the band is that each member has experience of